mutantcity/mutant.city.middleman/README.md

 * Notes: This site is hosted on a non-root github pages repo.
 YET IT HAS HTTPS?!!
 How you may ask?
 The glory of cloudflare: [https://blog.keanulee.com/2014/10/11/setting-up-ssl-on-github-pages.html](https://blog.keanulee.com/2014/10/11/setting-up-ssl-on-github-pages.html)
-* Go forth with the glorious wisdom I have imparted upon you.